HESF Domain 7: Representation, information and information management

-This Domain (Sections 7.1-7.3) within the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:
+This Domain (Sections 7.1-7.3) of the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework) encompasses:

-- whether the provider’s representations (whether directly or through other parties) about itself and the courses of study it offers are accurate, ethical and not misleading in their claims (7.1)
+- whether the providers' representations (whether directly or through other parties) about themselves and the course(s) of study they offer are accurate, ethical and not misleading in their claims (7.1)

 - whether there is sufficient publicly available information to assist students in making informed choices about selecting a course of study, to enable effective and informed participation in a chosen course of study and to resolve grievances if necessary, including the particular needs of international students studying in Australia (7.2)

-- the existence of a readily accessible public description of the provider and its operations, and
+- the existence of a readily accessible public description of the provider and its operations

 - the requirement that the provider’s information management system meets certain critical requirements concerning content, security and integrity (7.3).